 6 Easy-Access Tennessee Waterfalls That Are Perfect For A Summer Adventure

 Beautiful natural experiences tend to be the calling card of the Volunteer State.
 Whether you’re looking to kayak down a river or hike to the highest point in the Great Smoky Mountains, the best place to do it is right here in Tennessee.
-With your sunny-day adventures in mind, we’ve put together a quick list of easy-access waterfalls that are bound to up the ante on your Saturday hike.
+With your sunny-day adventures in mind, we’ve put together a quick list of easy-access waterfalls in Tennessee that are bound to up the ante on your hikes.
 Learn more about these gorgeous natural highlights below, and perhaps plan a trip for yourself.
 There’s no time like the present, right?
 Right.
-So, if you found this article after looking up something like where are all the best waterfalls near me?, keep browsing, because here are some of the best in the entire state:
+These are some of the best falls in the entire state.

 Waterfalls Near Me